We care, for the better.

 As stated above the BEAD project has been funded by the Big Lottery Fund from 2013-2017.
 As of August 2017 the funding is coming to a close – though we be making every effort to secure funding to sustain this important project which remains a priority for both Adfam and Cruse.

-We are therefore not able to accept any further referrals for one-to-one befriending or telephone bereavement support.
-We are able to take referrals for our London support group starting in July, see below for more information.
+We are therefore not able to accept any further referrals for one-to-one befriending or telephone bereavement support or our peer support group.

 We are sorry for any inconvenience this may cause you.
 If you had any questions please contact email@example.com.

 If you have been bereaved and are looking for support there are some services that can help on our useful organisations page.

 Adfam is a member of the Mentoring and Befriending Foundation.